1. Submit a FAFSA

 Documentation Needed to Complete Verification

 Students should complete the form listed in their notification email.
 All signatures must be handwritten.
-No other electronic signatures will be accepted.
+No electronic signatures will be accepted.
 Each form contains directions for completing and submitting all required paperwork.
 Dependent students must also submit parent income information.
 Independent students should spouse income information if applicable.

-If you have not done so already, you will need to update your FAFSA using the IRS Data Retrieval Tool for the income information section(s).
+If you have not done so already, you will need to update your FAFSA using the IRS Data Retrieval Tool (DRT) for the income information section(s).
 If you cannot get the IRS DRT to work correctly on your FAFSA, you may instead request official IRS tax return transcripts on the IRS website.

 Can I submit a personal copy of my federal tax return?